top of page

 • White or black pepper and salt to taste

-1. Crack eggs into a large bowl and add salt and pepper.
+1. Crack eggs into a bowl, season with salt and pepper.
 Beat eggs until smooth.

 2. Heat 1 tablespoon of olive oil in a pan at a high heat.